 We have discovered that Stanley was married, and we have been fortunate to be in contact with his relatives, who have kindly allowed us to display a photograph of Stanley and his wife, Agnes.

-From Saturday 15th December 2018, the Church will host an exhibition to mark the 100th anniversary of the death of Charles Dew.
+From Saturday 15th December 2018, the church hosted an exhibition to mark the 100th anniversary of the death of Charles Dew.
 Charles was conscripted on his 18th birthday, and served with a variety of regiments including the Royal Fusiliers, the regiment with which he was serving when he suffered a gunshot wound to his right arm.
 His injury resulted in him being discharged from the army in October 1918; two months later the died of influenza and pneumonia, on the 21st December 1918, aged 19.
 He was buried in Wood Norton churchyard on the 24th December 1918.